 National Interest Exception

-For the past weeks the US Embassies/Consulates have been issuing National Interest Exceptions (NIE) for travelers with valid visas, travelers that need to apply for a visa and travelers who do not require a visa such as ESTA travelers.
+US Embassies/Consulates can issue National Interest Exceptions (NIE) for travelers with valid visas, travelers that need to apply for a visa and travelers who do not require a visa such as ESTA travelers.

-Travelers with visas and travelers who do not require a visa can apply for a National Interest Exception if they fall in the following categories: urgent medical treatment, public health, humanitarian and national security reasons and certain students and academics.
-Also, economic (technical experts and specialists, senior-level managers and executives, professional athletes) and investors and dependents.
+Travelers with visas (and travelers who do not require a visa) can apply for a National Interest Exception if they fall in the following categories: urgent medical treatment, public health, humanitarian and national security reasons, as well as certain students and academics.